ReDI-School/intermediate-java/05-oop-2-inheritance-encapsulation/index.md

 ---
-title: "05 - OOP - Inheritance and Visibility"
+title: "05 - OOP - Inheritance and Encapsulation"
 nav_order: 6
 has_children: false
 nav_exclude: true
 ---

-# Lesson 5: OOP - Inheritance and Visibility
+# Lesson 5: OOP - Inheritance and Encapsulation

 ## Goals

 - Check-in
 - What is Encapsulation?
 - Visibility and access modifiers
+- Getters and Setters
 - What is Inheritance?
 - Why do we need it?
 - Have we seen it before?